-\begin{remark} In the specific context of ADRC, the synthesis of control system expressed in error-domain has a certain beneficial characteristic, namely consecutive time-derivatives of $x_d(t)$ do not necessarily need to be known in advance.
+\begin{remark} In the specific context of ADRC, the synthesis of the control system expressed in the error domain has a certain beneficial characteristic; namely, consecutive time derivatives of $x_d(t)$ do not necessarily need to be known in advance.
 Details can be found in \cite{ErrorBasedADRCcep,CEPtorsionalFreq}. \end{remark}